SageHack/hacklair/content/what-is-free-software.md

 +++

 It’s software that is legally protected in such a way that anybody can use it as they see fit.
-It’s also protect the source code from being hidden to the users.
+It also protects the source code from being hidden to the users.

 ## What is source code?

-It’s what humans use to tell machine and software how behave when you use them.
+It’s what humans use to tell machines and software on how to behave when you use them.

 ## How is that helpful?

 ### Free and equal access

-Almost all free softwares are free to use and can be legally used by everybody.
+Almost all free software is free to use and can be legally used by everybody.

 ### Trusting the software

-If the source code is readable, then people can verify that the software actually do what it say.
-Let’s say, for example that [RiseUp.net release a document that explaining how Skype is spying on you](https://we.riseup.net/riseuphelp+en/skype).
+If the source code is readable, then people can verify that the software does what it says.
+Let’s say, for example, that [RiseUp.net release a document that explains how Skype is spying on you](https://we.riseup.net/riseuphelp+en/skype).
 There’s no way to validate since the source cause is unavailable.
-If Skype was a free software, we could verify.
+If Skype was free software, we could verify it.

 ### Control, or Freedom

-Having access to the source code mean we can control what the software does.
-This, in theory, prevent outsiders from inserting malware and surveillance systems in your softwares.
+Having access to the source code means we can control what the software does.
+This, in theory, prevents outsiders from inserting malware and surveillance systems in your software.

-### Crowd sourced efforts
+### Crowdsourced efforts

-Free software allow communities to create software for users, which is superior to corporations creating software for profit.
-The [Linux operating system](https://en.wikipedia.org/wiki/Linux) is one of the best example.
+Free software allows communities to create software for users, which is superior to corporations creating software for profit.
+The [Linux operating system](https://en.wikipedia.org/wiki/Linux) is one of the best examples.

 # Why should we care about Free Software?

-Without free software, everybody on earth, would be at the full mercy of government mass surveillance and corporations control.
+Without free software, everybody on earth would be at the full mercy of government mass surveillance and corporations control.
 It is the only technological tool we have against them.
-Learning, using and sharing free software is contributing to freedom, respect, equality and transparency for all.
+Learning, using and sharing free software is contributing to freedom, respect, equality, and transparency for all.

 # Learn more